Sindh, Central Punjab Secure Close Wins In Second XI National T20 Cup - UrduPoint

 Sindh, Central Punjab Secure Close Wins In Second XI National T20 Cup

-Sindh and Central Punjab won their matches in the ongoing Second XI National T20 Cup, which is being played at the Gaddafi Stadium
+Sindh and Central Punjab won their respective matches in the ongoing Second XI National T20 Cup here on Monday at the Gaddafi Stadium

 The right-arm fast medium dismissed Taimur Sultan, who with 54 off 38 balls (seven fours and a six) was the top-scorer of the match, and Umair Masood (29 from 21 balls, 3x4s, 1x6s) after they had added 63 runs for the third wicket.